 Things to do

 Walk: There are three very enjoyable walking trails in Knockanacree.
-The Ash Loop (1.4 kms, 30mins , Easy) is a quick introduction to the woods with the chance to see the views of the adjoining rural countryside.
-The Oak Walk (1.8 kms, 40mins, Easy) explores the eastern end of the property whilst following the Beech Trail (2.5 kms, 50 mins, moderate) is a great way to explore the wider beech forest.
+The Ash Loop (1.4 kms, 30mins , Easy, Blue) is a quick introduction to the woods with the chance to see the views of the adjoining rural countryside.
+The Oak Walk (1.8 kms, 40mins, Easy, Green) explores the eastern end of the property whilst following the Beech Trail (2.5 kms, 50 mins, Moderate, Red) is a great way to explore the wider beech forest.

 Cycle: One of The North Tipperary road cycle routes passes the entrance to Knockanacree Woods.
 There are bike stands at the entrance should cyclists want to stop and picnic or explore the woods.